Aisling O’Leary from Avoca, Co. Wicklow talks about her experience of living with eczema.

-My name is Aisling and I have been living with eczema for 23 years.
-My story is; sad, painful, anxious but most importantly it is hopeful, filled with happiness and perseverance.
+My name is Aisling and I’ve been living with eczema for 23 years.
+My story is sad, painful and anxious, but most importantly it is hopeful, filled with happiness and perseverance.
 As a child my life was disturbed at times in the sense that I missed school, I found it hard to hold down friends because of this absence, I had to work hard to get what I got because I sometimes felt I was at a loss.

 I couldn’t stretch open my arms and sometimes my legs, I had eczema on my face (every teenager’s nightmare), I would itch, scratch, bleed at night, getting baths was painful, the rain touching my skin would sting like hell and looking in the mirror was one of the most painful truths I had to face each day.

 My creams would sting so I would hold my skin tight to make the throbbing end, a full nights sleep was a luxury, being bandaged up head to toe to calm my skin stung but was also a great relief when the calming started and I took my more antibiotics than an entire hospital.
 That was all just the tip of the iceberg, the thing is that was normal life to me.